Celebrating Excellence. Inspiring the Next Generation.

 Each year, the Rady JCC proudly recognizes outstanding Jewish athletes through a series of prestigious awards and scholarships that celebrate excellence in sport, leadership, character, and community.

-Nominations are now open for the 2026 Rady JCC Jewish Athlete Awards & Scholarships, honouring athletes whose dedication, discipline, and impact extend far beyond the field of play.
+Nominations are now closed for the 2026 Rady JCC Jewish Athlete Awards & Scholarships, honouring athletes whose dedication, discipline, and impact extend far beyond the field of play.

 Honouring the spirit of mastery, discipline, and excellence in sport